Geometrical description and Faddeev-Jackiw quantization of electrical networks: Other circuit examples

-Let us illustrate this method to obtain Hamiltonians systematically by applying it to two circuit examples that would be singular, or defective, within the pure node-flux~\cite{Devoret:1997} or loop-charge methods~\cite{Ulrich:2016}, see Fig.~\ref{fig:Circuit_examples}.
-Further archetypal examples with voltage sources (modelling time-dependent external magnetic fluxes~\cite{You:2019}) and resistances, as well as nonlinear singular circuits~\cite{Rymarz:2023,Miano:2023} are treated in App.~\ref{sec:examples-1}.
+Let us further illustrate our systematic method to obtain Hamiltonians by applying it to two circuit examples that would be singular, or defective, within the pure node-flux~\cite{Devoret:1997} or loop-charge methods~\cite{Ulrich:2016}, see Fig.~\ref{fig:Circuit_examples}.
+Further archetypal examples with voltage sources (modelling time-dependent external magnetic fluxes~\cite{You:2019}) and resistances, as well as nonlinear singular circuits~\cite{Rymarz:2023,Miano:2023} are treated in App.~\ref{sec_app:examples}.